Category

 Looking at the overall survey results, it became clear that the path non-users of paid video services take to become users is determined by a combination of various factors.
 We confirmed that fundamental factors, which are less likely to change—such as basic values and related spending habits and time allocation—also influence whether someone uses a service or not, and the type of service they use.

-When asking non-users about their intent to use paid video services, we found that the maximum percentage likely to use any of the six paid video services within the next year is 7.5% (5% of the total).
+When asking non-users about their intention to use paid video services, we found that the maximum percentage likely to use any of the six paid video services within the next year is 7.5% (5% of the total).

 Furthermore, the service categories they intend to use over the next year did not show a one-sided preference for video streaming.
 Instead, the results showed nearly equal interest in using video streaming services, pay TV, and packaged video services.
 As seen above, this result confirmed that while some values favor video streaming services, other values favor traditional paid video services beyond streaming.